mythril-forge/vanilla-spells/spells/level-4/confusion.md

 | 7&mdash;8  | The creature uses its action to make a melee attack against a randomly determined creature within its reach.
 If there is no creature within its reach, the creature does nothing this turn. |
 | 9&mdash;10 | The creature can act and move normally. |

-At the end of each of its turns, an affected target can make a Wisdom saving throw.
+At the end of each of its turns, an affected target can make a Wisdom Saving Throw.
 If it succeeds, this effect ends for that target.

 ## At Higher Levels